Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 An atom may gain or lose electrons to achieve a full valence shell, the most stable electron configuration.
 The periodic table is arranged in columns and rows based on the number of electrons and where these electrons are located, providing a tool to understand how electrons are distributed in the outer shell of an atom.
 As shown in , the group 18 atoms helium (He), neon (Ne), and argon (Ar) all have filled outer electron shells, making it unnecessary for them to gain or lose electrons to attain stability; they are highly stable as single atoms.
 Their non-reactivity has resulted in their being named the inert gases (or noble gases).
 In comparison, the group 1 elements, including hydrogen (H), lithium (Li), and sodium (Na), all have one electron in their outermost shells.
 This means that they can achieve a stable configuration and a filled outer shell by donating or losing an electron.
 As a result of losing a negatively-charged electron, they become positively-charged ions.
 When an atom loses an electron to become a positively-charged ion, this is indicated by a plus sign after the element symbol; for example, Na+.
 Group 17 elements, including fluorine and chlorine, have seven electrons in their outermost shells; they tend to fill this shell by gaining an electron from other atoms, making them negatively-charged ions.
 When an atom gains an electron to become a negatively-charged ion this is indicated by a minus sign after the element symbol; for example, F-.
 Thus, the columns of the periodic table represent the potential shared state of these elements' outer electron shells that is responsible for their similar chemical characteristics.

-Shells 1 and 2 are full, while shell 3 has one electron., Shells 1 and 2 are full, while shell 3 has three electrons., Shells 1, 2, 3, and 4 are full, while shell 5 has one electron, and Shells 1, 2, and 3 are full, while shell 4 has one electron.
+Shells 1, 2, and 3 are full, while shell 4 has one electron., Shells 1, 2, 3, and 4 are full, while shell 5 has one electron, Shells 1 and 2 are full, while shell 3 has three electrons., or Shells 1 and 2 are full, while shell 3 has one electron.